afnleaf/nullkb/README.md

 Clone the repo wherever you want.

 ### Windows
-Run the .exe provided by typing and entering `./nullkb.exe` into command prompt or powershell.
+Run the .exe provided by clicking on it, or typing and entering `./nullkb.exe` into command prompt or powershell.
 You will have to `cd` your way to the directory that you downloaded it to.

 You can also compile the .c file yourself if you know how.